 Best puppy food

-If there is any time to spend more money on your dog’s diet it’s when they are a puppy.
+If there is a best time to spend more money on your dog’s diet, it’s when they’re a puppy.

 What’s the best food for adult dogs?

 If your dog has minimal health problems and is sufficiently active by the standards for their age and breed, then most standard dog foods which advertise ‘balanced’ diet should be perfectly fine.
 But if your dog is less active or has weight issues look for labels which contain words like ‘adult maintenance’.

 There are less specific requirements and concerns to choosing food for healthy adult dogs.
 As this is the biggest market, most brands cater extensively for them.

 What are the best, healthy dog food treats?